Stas-Kloyzner/W-2-Project/README.md

 Checks if a given password is longer than set length ,and contains numbers and alphabet characters ,both lower case and capital.

- -If paasword failed validation, display message expalining why,colored red, and exit code 1.
+ -If password failed validation, display message expalining why it failed, colored red.

- -If paasword passed validation, display message that password passed,colored green, and exit code 0.
+ -If password passed validation, display message that password passed, colored green.